vino5211/Algorithms-of-Artificial-Intelligence/PN-Reading_Wikipedia_to_Answer_Open-Domain_Questions.md

 ![An overview of our question answering system DrQA.png](/home/apollo/Pictures/An overview of our question answering system DrQA.png)

 + experiment
-	+ Our experiments show that Document Retriever outperforms the built-in Wikipedia search engine and that Document Reader reaches state-of-the-art results on the very competitive SQuAD bench-mark (Rajpurkar et al., 2016).
+	+ Our experiments show that Document Retriever outperforms the built-in Wikipedia search engine and that Document Reader reaches state-of-the-art results on the very competitive bench-mark (Rajpurkar et al., 2016).
 	+ Finally, our full system is evaluated using multiple benchmarks.
 In particular, we show that performance is improved across all datasets through the use of **multitask learning** and **distant supervision** compared to single task training.